First jail sentence of Queensland director for Work Health & Safety breach

 Peter Lavin and Lavin Constructions are due to reappear in February on remaining charges.

-This is a heavy reminder of the serious penalties employers may be exposed to if they fail to comply with WH&S laws.
+This is a heavy reminder of the serious penalties employers may be exposed to if they fail to comply with Work Health & Safety laws.

 It also marks the first jail sentence imposed on a director in Queensland under the laws, and second in Australia recently, and is likely to mark a significant transition point in the risk paradigm for safety-related offences throughout Australia.